etf-validator/etf-bda/README.md

 $ gradlew spotlessApply
 ```

-## Known limitations
-- Project directories must be GIT cloned or initialized otherwise an "unknown repository" error is reported

-## Planned for version 1.0.25
-- Configure Gradle Build cache https://docs.gradle.org/3.5/userguide/build_cache.html
-- Warning in line 242

 ## Release artifacts
-Add your credentials for releasing an artifact to the ii repo in the ~/.gradle/gradle.properties file:
+You need an interactive instruments account for releasing artifacts to the ii repo.
+Add your credentials in the ~/.gradle/gradle.properties file:

 ```
 ii.etfdev.repo.username=user@foo.bar